MenshikovDmitry/TSU_AI_Course/README.md

 ##### 1. Data Science in Jupyter
 !!DESCRIBE Methods, SOTAS ETC!!!
 ##### 2. Pack into git repo
-At this point we expect to see fully working CLI application
+At this point we expect to see fully working CLI application in the `master` branch
 ##### 3. REST API interface fith `Flask`
 Serving on port 5000.
 Do not forget to catch and log Error 500.
 It is a good Idea to test your API from Jupyter Notebook with `requests` module.
 Endpoints: